-The NSPTC was established in 2005 to create opportunities for vulnerable girls.
+The center was established in 2005 to create opportunities for vulnerable girls.
 Every year, thousands of students who have completed basic education (up to Grade 10) are looking for employment, some join state run vocational institutes but many end up with insecure futures.
 As of June 2010, over 90 girls from low socio-economic status backgrounds have graduated from the centre.
 Nearly all of the graduates have found gainful employment.
 Some of them are employed by organizations such as the Department of Adult and Higher Education as NFE instructors, NGOs and tailoring units, while few have started their own businesses.

 The Bhutan Youth Development Fund helps the beneficiaries of this center establish community units, and encourages female enterprise and community development through the use of locally available raw materials.
-The curriculum prepares its participants to become entrepreneurs by offering training in small business development, production, marketing, and basic business accounting skills.
-Life skills training, extracurricular activities, sports and literary activities are also organized at the Centre.

 - To promote income generation among young women through the provision of training in souvenir making.